cssnano/cssnano/docs/content/guides/presets.md

 ```

 For other cases where the preset was not explicitly set, cssnano will look
-for a `cssnano.config.js` or a section in your `package.json`, from the current
+for a section in your `package.json` or a `cssnano.config.js`, from the current
 working directory upwards until it reaches your home directory.
 These two
 configuration examples function identically to the above: